Mākaro Press : Nielsen Book Publisher of the Year 2021

 Our publisher, Paul Stewart: NZ Young Publisher of the Year 2020

-Mākaro Press is a publisher in Aotearoa New Zealand.
-We take our name from Mākaro Ward Island which is in Wellington harbour just across from Eastbourne – our tūrangawaewae, the place we stand, and where we began publishing in 2013.
+An independent publisher in Aotearoa New Zealand, we take our name from Mākaro Island which is in Te Whanganui-a-Tara just across from Eastbourne – our tūrangawaewae, the place we stand, and where we began publishing in 2013.

-The story goes that Mākaro and Matiu were the nieces of the great explorer Kupe, travelling with him from Hawaiki to New Zealand in the tenth century.
+Mākaro and Matiu were the nieces of the great explorer Kupe, travelling with him from Hawaiki to New Zealand in the tenth century.
 He named the two Wellington harbour islands after them.
 Little is known of these women but we think of them as being – like all exceptional travellers – imaginative, curious and courageous.
 Perfect touchstones for publishing in the digital era.

-Publisher Mary McCallum and assistant publisher Paul Stewart
+Publishers Mary McCallum and Paul Stewart

 at the 2015 New Zealand Book Awards for Children and Young Adults at